yakovmatan/IronSwords/README.md

 # project goal:

 Simulation of a military process from gathering intelligence on terrorist targets to carrying out the actual attack.

-# class for project:
+# classes of the project:

-- class IDF
+## class IDF
-- class interface for attack tool
-- classes for attack tools
+Describes the IDF and its weapons.
-- class hamas
+## class hamas
+Describing Hamas and its terrorists.
-- class terrosit
+## class terrosit
-- class intelligence
-- class message
-- class analyze
+Creates a terrorist and puts him on the terrorist list.